halil-tosun/azerbaijan-dairy-postconflict-recovery/README.md

 This repository contains the complete computational replication package accompanying the manuscript:

-> **Understanding Post-conflict Agricultural Systems Recovery: An Integrated Efficiency, Productivity and Policy Analysis of Azerbaijan's Dairy Sector**
+> **Technical Efficiency, Productivity Growth, and the Effects of Territorial Reintegration: Evidence from Azerbaijan's Dairy Sector, 2000–2024**

 The repository has been developed to ensure **full computational reproducibility**, **research transparency**, and compliance with **Open Science** best practices.